Estimated Reading Time: 12 minutes

 Researchers continue to uncover the role and function of various types of immune cells, including how they interact with the cascade of events during infection and recovery.
 We have learned more about how some nutrients can trigger a cascade of events that help regulate the immune system.
 We've become more familiar with cytokines and are unraveling what triggers a cytokine storm.
 And, we have learned how to mitigate an over-reaction when the immune system goes into overdrive.

-When it comes to proactively supporting your immune health, two of the biggest things we've learned in recent years are
+When it comes to proactively supporting your immune health, two of the biggest things we've learned in recent years are:

-2. how to prime the immune system so that it's robust and ready when it needs to double down on ensuring that you – the organism – survives.
+- How to prime the immune system so that it's robust and ready when it needs to double down on ensuring that you – the organism – survives.

 We are in an era of innovation.
 We are learning how to ensure we have the best nutrients, that they are in a form that we can absorb quickly, and how they should be combined with other nutrients that make them work better.